aaronbrashears/d2s3/README.markdown

 ### Options:
 * **:content_type**
-  * Accepts a standard content type, otherwise it will default to binary/octet-stream
+  * Accepts a standard content type, otherwise it will default to 'binary/octet-stream'.
 * **:redirect**
-  * Directs the form where the GET request from Amazon should be made once the HTTP POST is successful
+  * Directs the form where the GET request from Amazon should be made once the HTTP POST is successful.
+The redirect parameter will be treated like an [Addressable::Template](http://addressable.rubyforge.org/) with the parameters 'upload_uri', 'host', 'bucket', and 'key' available for substitution into the final uri.
 * **:acl**
   * Accepts either 'public-read' or 'private'.
-If blank, it defaults to 'public-read'
+If blank, it defaults to 'public-read'.
 * **:expiration_date**
   * Accepts time in the form of "3.hours" or "25.minutes".
-If blank, it defaults to a 10 hour window before the policy on the upload expires
+If blank, it defaults to a 10 hour window before the policy on the upload expires.
 * **:max_filesize**
   * Accepts a max file size in the format of "5.megabytes".
-If blank, it defaults to 1.megabyte
+If blank, it defaults to '1.megabyte'.
 * **:min_filesize**
   * Accepts a minimum file size in the format of "5.bytes".
-If blank, it defaults to 1.byte
+If blank, it defaults to '1.byte'.
 * **:submit_button**
   * Accepts any text to represent the submit button for the form.
 This allows for a very custom submit button.
-If blank, it defaults to `<input type="submit" value="Upload">`
+If blank, it defaults to `<input type="submit" value="Upload">`.
 * **:form => {:id => '', :class => '', :style => ''}**
-  * Accepts a hash of :class, :id, and :style to add customization to the form as a whole
+  * Accepts a hash of :class, :id, and :style to add customization to the form as a whole.
 * **:secure**
   * If true, use https protocol to S3.
 * **:cname**